 After finishing your studies, you may be able to stay in Russia if you have been offered a job or if you want to look for work or start a business.
-But in practice this can be complicated as it is not possible to change from one Russian visa type to another inside the country.
-This means that you may need to exit Russia and re-enter on another suitable visa (ie. work visa, business visa, highly-skilled migrant visa), which means securing an invitation from the GUVM via an employer or suitable organisation.
+But in practice, this is complex as it is not possible to change from one Russian visa type to another inside the country.
+This means that you may need to exit Russia and re-enter on another suitable visa, which means securing an invitation from the GUVM via an employer or suitable organization.

 If you have been living in Russia for more than a year, you may be eligible to apply for permanent residence in Russia, which will give you the right to look for work without needing a visa or permit.
 Read more in our guide to Russian citizenship and permanent residence.

-If you are intending to stay in Russia after your Russian student visa expires, it is advisable to visit your local GUVM branch to make enquiries and the necessary arrangements.
+If you are intending to stay in Russia after your Russian student visa expires, it is advisable to visit your local GUVM branch to make inquiries and the necessary arrangements.
 A list of local GUVM offices is available here.
-You will need to do this with plenty of time before your Russian student visa expires.
+You must do this with plenty of time before your Russian student visa expires.

 For information on different visa types, see our complete guide to Russian visas and permits.

 The Russian student visa is one of the visa types that allow you to be accompanied by certain family members.
 The family member(s) will need an invite or be included on your invite from the GUVM and will be subject to standard Russian visa costs.
 See our guide to joining a relative or partner in Russia for more information.